rhgraysonii/ember-queue/README.md

 the order they asked.

 ####User stories:
-- As a student I want to create ask for help so a teacher will come over.
+- As a student I want to ask for help so a teacher will come over.
+DONE
 - As a teacher I want to see a list of students who have asked for help in the order they requested so I can keep track of who needs help.
+DONE
 - As a teacher, I want students to answer a series of questions before they can request so I am not overwhelmed by questions students can figure out on their own.